digital-futures-academy/airport-challenge/README.md

 ##### Tests

-- [ ] 1.
+- [x] 1.
 Check that planes are unable to land when the weather is 'stormy'.

-You will need to use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
-In your tests, you'll need to stub random behaviour to ensure consistent test behaviour.

-such as inconsistent states of the system ensuring that planes can only take off from airports they are in; planes that are already flying cannot take off and/or be in an airport; planes that are landed cannot land again and must be in an airport, etc.

 ##### User Story: 8